code-lab-org/nost-tools/docs/source/operators_guide/modules/nost_publisher_consumer_example.rst

 - Try adding multiple consumers with different callbacks
 - Experiment with different message payloads (JSON, XML, etc.)
 - Implement more complex routing patterns using different topics
-- Explore other NOST Tools features like time synchronization and simulation control
+- Explore other NOS-T features like time synchronization and simulation control